 The Company has been approved as an investment trust under Sections 1158/1159 of the Corporation Tax Act 2010.
-The Directors are of the opinion, under advice, that the Company continues to conduct its affairs as an Approved Investment Trust under the Investment Trust (Approved Company) (Tax) Regulations 2011.
+The Directors are of the (Approved Company) (Tax) Regulations 2011.

 The Company qualifies as an Alternative Investment Fund in accordance with the Alternative Investment Fund Managers Directive ("AIFMD").